Medicare and Medigap Insurance: FAQ

 How Do I Apply For Medicare?

-You will be auto-enrolled in Medicare Parts A and B. To sign up for prescription drug coverage or additional coverage plans, you can contact your local Social Security Office or apply online at Medicare.gov
+Some people get Medicare Part A and Part B automatically, and some have to sign up for it.
+Those responsible for paying a Part B premium have the option to decline coverage.
+To sign up for prescription drug coverage or additional coverage plans, you can contact your local Social Security Office or apply online at Medicare.gov

 What is Medicare Supplemental Insurance?

 Medicare Supplement Insurance (Medigap) is insurance that helps to fill the “gaps” in regular Medicare coverage.

 Generally, you are eligible for premium-free Part A and Medicare Part B if you are age 65 or older and you or your spouse worked and paid Medicare taxes for at least 10 years.
 You may be eligible to get Medicare earlier if you have a qualifying disability, end stage renal disease (ESRD), or ALS (also known as Lou Gherig’s disease).